Frequently Asked Questions

 As a result of photographing many hundreds of weddings, I have discovered that 7 hours of coverage is the perfect amount of coverage for about 99% of all weddings.
 This covers everything that you would want a professional to capture, from 'getting ready' to the last important event at your reception.

-Also; everyone has a cell phone camera at weddings and they will be taking hundreds of candids at your wedding!
+Your guests will also be taking hundreds of candids at your wedding!
 There is a great service that I highly recommend for your guests to easily up-load their candid photos to.
 It's called WedPics.com

 For only $495, I will meet you at a location of your choice in the El Paso/Las Cruces area for a fun engagemnet session that lasts about 30 minutes to an hour; until we all feel satisfied that we captured some great photos!
 This also includes 4 touched up 8x10 prints OR 4 touched up digital files sized to 8"x10".